taext/tiny-time/README.md

-Z-Y Notation is base 25, lining everything up nicely with the English alphabet:
+Z-Y Notation is base 60, lining everything up nicely with the English alphabet twice:

         'a' through 'y' is 1-25
          Zero is 'z'